What is the National Report Card?

 Why are there different ways to count the numbers of physics teachers prepared, and what are they?

-The Title II data include three different ways to count teachers, so we provide the same three methods of counting teachers.
+The Title II data include three different ways to count teachers, including based on (1) the teachers’ academic majors, (2) the subjects of their teacher preparation programs, and (3) the areas of their state certifications.
 It is not appropriate to add numbers in different categories, as it will result in double-counting.